 Please give a call to schedule your consultation and see if your Medicare will cover this groundbreaking therapy.
 Although it appears that not 100% of medicare programs will cover the procedure, it is indeed covered by most insurance companies .
-Visit our Denver Regenerative medicine clinic today for a consultation.
+Visit our Denver Regenerative medicine clinic today or fill out the form below for a free consultation.

 Stem Cell Recruitment™ utilizes amniotic fluid (AF) and placental based products.
 It is a natural, non-steroidal solution to reduce pain and inflammation.
 AF has been used for decades to treat multiple disorders.
 AF helps promote the repair and regeneration of soft tissue, intra-articular injuries, cartilage, menisci and joint injuries.